MetroGuide.Network > CruiseShipGuide > Ship Profile Page

 Princess Cruises History

-Operating 11 ships, with four more in the pipeline due by 2006, Princess Cruises – part of the Carnival Corporation line-up -- offers nearly 150 itineraries calling at nearly 260 ports.
+Operating 17 ships, Princess Cruises -– part of the Carnival Corporation line-up -- offers nearly 150 itineraries calling at nearly 260 ports.
 Princess itineraries range from seven to 72 days.
-Personal Choice Cruising gives passengers opportunity to customize cruise their experiences with extensive choices in dining, entertainment, amenities and more.
-In 2002, Princess acquired R3 and R4 from the defunct Renaissance Cruises fleet, renaming them Pacific Princess and Tahitian Princess.
+Personal Choice Cruising gives passengers opportunity to customize their cruise experiences with extensive choices in dining, entertainment, amenities and more.
+In 2002, Princess acquired R3 and R4 from the defunct Renaissance Cruises fleet, renaming them Pacific Princess and Tahitian Princess (now Ocean Princess).
 Both 670-passenger vessels sail exotic itineraries including the South Pacific.
 Small compared to other Princess ships, they nevertheless have staterooms with private balconies and Jacuzzis alongside the pool.

 Quick View

-Sailing year-around in French Polynesia, Tahitian Princess is deal for South Pacific sojourns.
-While without many of the Princess Personal Choice options or Las Vegas style shows, Tahitian Princess provides a smaller ship experience with balcony cabin options, dining alternatives, nightclub-style entertainment, spa and fitness facilities, and exciting shore excursions.
+While without many of the Princess Personal Choice options or Las Vegas style shows, Ocean Princess provides a smaller ship experience with balcony cabin options, dining alternatives, nightclub-style entertainment, spa and fitness facilities, and exciting shore excursions.
 South Pacific itineraries include plenty of shoreside options from Jeep rides to numerous water sports options.
-Among Tahitian Princess itineraries are a 10-day Polynesia/Cook Islands adventure, a 10-day Polynesia/Marquesas Islands exploration, and a 12-day Tahiti & Hawaii option that includes Christmas Island in the Republic of Kiribati.
+Among Ocean Princess itineraries are the South Pacific, eastern and western Mediterranean, Europe, Greek isles, Venice, Scandinavia and the land of the midnight sun, South China Sea and more.

 Fast Facts